PDB65/threat-hunting/threat-hunting-scenario-Wireshark-event-creation.md

 An internal or external bad actor installed Wireshark on a corporate VM with the intention of capturing internal network traffic, potentially to extract sensitive data or bypass network monitoring tools.

 ### Policy:
-For employees of the organization, there is a policy against installing packet capture tools and aims to identify and investigate potential insider threats or policy violations.
+For employees of the organization, there is a policy against installing packet capture tools.
+The organization and aims to identify and investigate potential insider threats or policy violations.

 ---